opoopop/CAS779-String-Process-Algorithms-Project/README.md

 ### Abstract
 <img src="https://github.com/opoopop/CAS779-String-Process-Algorithms-Project/blob/main/Image/process.png" width="500" height="400" alt="Abstract">

-The algorithm explanation part go through different stages shows as picture above.
+The algorithm explanation part go through different stages shows as the picture above.

 Firstly, we use [segment tree](https://en.wikipedia.org/wiki/Segment_tree)(static range tree) combine with the [hash function](https://en.wikipedia.org/wiki/Rabin%E2%80%93Karp_algorithm).
 Additional, the process of update the string will be introduced int this part because this preocess are the same among different versions of the algorithm.
 The preprocess of segment tree take *O(nlogn)* of time complexity and *O(nlogn)* of space complexity.
 The process of update the string in each query take *O(logn)* of time complexity.